 By Wayne Clarke, Founding Partner

-Here’s a little story to start us off on this subject.
-I spent two days with the senior management team of a company, working with them to talk through and develop some new ideas around their corporate culture.
+Financial training and consulting are at the very heart of the Square Mile Global Consulting team.
+An integral part of enhancing the skills of finance teams in any organisation is the development of their managers.
 We had done a good job, I thought, and had made some excellent progress.
 It was at this point that the managing director turned to the communications director and said: “Could you make sure you cascade this to everyone as soon as you can, please?”

 Now, even had that been a sensible idea, the communications director would have had to possess the writing skills of William Shakespeare to have had any chance at all of condensing our two days of thought, debate and discussion into any kind of ‘cascadable’ document.
 They would not have had the remotest chance of turning all that work into a communication which would have encompassed even a second of all that hard work, let alone put it into a document which could have enthused a single employee down at the front line of their business.